George Mason, Virginia: Board of directors

 The board is the legislative branch of the community government, led by the president, currently Heather Villavicencio, and the vice-president, currently Julie Stewart.

 According to the Association By-Laws, the Board has the power to manage the common property, suspend the rights of defaulting members, exercise the powers and duties not otherwise delegated, declare members of the board who have not attended three or more consecutive meetings to have resigned and fill the resigned's seat, establish policies for the execution of duties, and employ a manager as is deemed necessary.

 The duties of the board include keeping record of decisions and presenting it to all Association members present at the annual meeting, oversee all Association employees, assess the value of each lot and inform their owners through written notice, demand the payment to the Association of the assessment, take out liability insurance on Association property, have employees with fiscal responsibility be bonded, maintain the common area, and take action when assessments have not been paid within thirty days of the owner receiving notice.

 The board also appoints the members of the Architectural Control Committee and the Nominating Committee, as well as special committees.

 Representation

 George Mason is within the Braddock District of Fairfax County.
-The CDP is also in Virginia's 11th congressional district, currently represented in Congress by Representative Gerry Connolly (D-Mantua).
+The CDP is also in Virginia's 11th congressional district, currently represented in Congress by Representative James Walkinshaw (D-Annandale).
 George Mason is represented by David Bulova (D-Fairfax) in the state House of Delegates, and by Chap Petersen (D-Fairfax) in the state Senate.